NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   .. [#] If the fan power is not measured, a value of 0.58 W/cfm should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
   .. [#] AirflowDefectRatio is defined as (InstalledAirflow - DesignAirflow) / DesignAirflow; a value of zero means no airflow defect.
          A non-zero airflow defect can only be applied for systems attached to a distribution system.
-         See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.
+         See `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.
          If the airflow rate is not measured and the measurement is not exempted, a value of -0.25 should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.
   .. [#] ChargeDefectRatio is defined as (InstalledCharge - DesignCharge) / DesignCharge; a value of zero means no refrigerant charge defect.
          A non-zero charge defect should typically only be applied for systems that are charged on site, not for systems that have pre-charged line sets.
-         See ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems for more information.
+         See `ANSI/RESNET/ACCA 310-2020 Standard for Grading the Installation of HVAC Systems <https://codes.iccsafe.org/content/ICC3102020P1>`_ for more information.
          If the charge is not measured and the measurement is not exempted, a value of -0.25 should be used according to `ANSI/RESNET/ICC 301-2019 Addendum B <https://www.resnet.us/wp-content/uploads/301-2019_Adndm_B-2020_final_rev11.5.22.pdf>`_.

 .. warning::

-  HVAC installation quality should be provided per the conditions specified in ANSI/RESNET/ACCA 310.
+  HVAC installation grading inputs (i.e., ``FanPowerWattsPerCFM``, ``AirflowDefectRatio``, and ``ChargeDefectRatio``) should be provided per the conditions specified in `ANSI/RESNET/ACCA 310-2020 <https://codes.iccsafe.org/content/ICC3102020P1>`_.
   OS-ERI does not check that, for example, the total duct leakage requirement has been met or that a Grade I/II input is appropriate per the ANSI 310 process flow; that is currently the responsibility of the software developer.

 .. _hvac_cooling_room_ac: